GitGrubOfficial/gitgrub/docs/user_requirements.md

 ### Now

-1. As a new user, I want to create an account with basic information (email, username, password) so that I can access personalized features.
+1. As a user, I want streamlined authentication options, including one-time codes or social logins (Google/Facebook/Apple), to minimize friction during signup and login.
 2. As a registered user, I want to log in to my account so that I can access my saved recipes and preferences.
 3. As a user, I want to reset my password if I forget it so that I can